-In the Arctic Station main building there is a screen/monitor showing live-update of some relevant parameters from the Automatic Weather Station (AWS2) in Østerlien; air temperature, air pressure, wind speed, wind direction and soil temperatures (Figure 2.8).
-Once in a while the window freeze or the update stops working properly.
-Most problems can be solved by a computer restart (see below).
-The computer is just a small black box located behind the monitor.
-Changes to the set-up can be applied via Loggernet software.
+In the main building of Arctic Station a monitor show live-update of some relevant parameters from the Automatic Weather Station (AWS2) in Østerlien; air temperature, air pressure, wind speed, wind direction and soil temperatures (Figure 2.8).

 Figure 2.8.
-The CR1000 datalogger at the AWS2 mast (left).
-Monitor with live update (real time) from AWS2 located inside Arctic Station.
+Monitor with live update from AWS2 located inside Arctic Station (real time, UTC-3)